 - Would the adoptive parents be in there in the room while you deliver?
 This is entirely up to you!
 Some birth mothers prefer that the adoptive parents are in the delivery room and get the opportunity to cut the umbilical cord.
 She knows that the birth is an important and special moment, and wants the adoptive parents to feel like they were included as much as possible.
 If you are comfortable with this — go for it!
 If not, that’s ok too.

 - Taking pictures with your child or the adoptive parents?
 During your stay in the hospital, you may want some alone time with your baby before he or she leaves with their new adoptive family.
 Or, you may want additional time with your child and the adoptive parents together.
 Whatever you are comfortable with, do that.
 If this includes taking pictures with your child — just you and them, make sure you do that.
 If you want a group picture with your child’s adoptive family, be sure to get one.
-Your hospital stay is all about you and the time you will need to healthfully grieve and move forward afterwards.
+Your hospital stay is all about you and the time you will need to healthfully grieve and move forward afterward.

-When the time comes to hand your child to their adoption parents, you may decide not to see them off as I was too overwhelmed with emotion and decided to leave the next day.
+When the time comes to hand your child to their adoptive parents, you may decide not to see them off as I was too overwhelmed with emotion and decided to leave the next day.
 Make sure both the adoptive parents and your adoption caseworker know if you need any extra time before the adoptive parents leave the hospital with your child.
 Even if this wasn’t part of your original plan starting out, it’s natural for emotions to be heightened when you’re in the hospital and for things to change last minute.
-So, you’ll want to be prepared for that as much as you can be.
+So, you’ll want to be prepared for that as much as you can.

 Fill Out the Original Birth Certificate

 Before you are discharged, the hospital staff will have you fill out what’s known as an “Original Birth Certificate” (OBC).
 This is the official record that announces the birth of your child and lists you as the birth mother.
 If you have the birth father’s information and want to include that, you can.
 But there is no pressure with this piece.
 There is also a space for you to fill out any birth name you’d like to give your baby.
 This may change after the adoptive parents finalize the adoption in court, but if there’s a name that you’ve always wanted to give your child, you can.
 If not, that’s ok.
 The hospital staff will write “Baby Girl” or “Baby Boy” in that space.

-- Relinquishing Your Parental Rights
+Relinquishing Your Parental Rights

 This is your final step with your child being fully yours.
 While you will always be his or her birth mother, the moment you sign away your parental rights, you allow the adoptive parents to become your child’s legal parents.
 It’s important to set the terms of your adoption plan early on.
-To let the adoptive parents know how involved you want to be when establishing a relationship with them and your child.
+Let the adoptive parents know how involved you want to be when establishing a relationship with them and your child.
 Create a plan for how you want to communicate with them and your child after the adoption has been finalized.
-For instance, if you may want to have yearly visits, daily or weekly Skype or video calls, then an open adoption agreement may be the best option.
+For instance, if you may want to have yearly visits, daily or weekly video calls, then an open adoption agreement may be the best option.
 If you prefer a bit more distance, semi-open adoption may be what you’re looking for.

 In the state of Missouri, after the birth of your child, you have 48 hours before you have to sign away your parental rights.
-Some birth mothers choose to take this whole time with their child.
+Some birth mothers choose to take this whole time with their children.
 Others do not.
 It’s entirely up to you, and what you need.

-Being a birth mother and deciding on all aspects of your adoption journey will help you feel comfort and ease your stress.
+Being a birth mother and deciding on all aspects of your adoption journey will help you feel comfortable and ease your stress.
 It’s encouraging to know that you have carefully chosen the right kind of adoptive family and life that you want for your child.
 It also helps you establish a strong and healthy relationship with your child’s adoptive parents, depending on the level of openness you choose.

 This is why it’s so great to create an adoption plan.
 To remind you that you are in control and that you are not alone.
 That everything will be ok.
-An important thing to remember is that you will always be a birth mother and, ,get the respect and care that you deserve.
+An important thing to remember is that you will always be a birth mother and get the respect and care that you deserve.